ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/lambda_functions/_index.md

 ---
 title: Learn how to deploy AWS Lambda functions

-description: Deploy Node.js and Python Lambda functions on the Arm architecture

 minutes_to_complete: 30

 who_is_this_for: This is an introductory topic for software developers who want to learn how to deploy Lambda functions on AWS Graviton processors.

 learning_objectives:
-    - use Terraform to deploy Lambda functions on Graviton processors
+    - Deploy Lambda functions on Graviton processors using Terraform

 prerequisites:
     - A computer with [Terraform](/install-tools/terraform/) and the [AWS CLI](/install-tools/aws-cli/) installed.